-If you’ve been trying to grow your small business, then you should be aware of the potential pay-per-click advertising holds.
-Unlike search engine optimization or social media marketing that take a lot of time to show results, PPC can help you put your business in front of the right audience and get qualified traffic and leads to your website quickly and effectively.
+If you’ve been trying to grow your business online, then you should be aware of the potential of Google Ads.
+Unlike search engine optimisation or social media marketing, which can that take a lot of time to show results, PPC can help put your business in front of the right audience straight away!
+And it will get you qualified traffic and leads to your website quickly and effectively.

-What most business owners want to know, especially those who are new to paid search, is how much Google Ads is going to cost them.
-After all, we all heard stories of companies that invested in ad campaigns only to see their resources wasted with no results to show for in the end.
-Evidently, you don’t want to become a case study for “how not to use Google AdWords.”
+What most business owners want to know, especially those who are new to pay per click search, is what are the Google advertising costs.
+After all, we all heard stories of companies that invested in ad campaigns only to see their resources wasted with no results to show in the end.
+Evidently, you don’t want to become a case study for “how not to use Google Ads.”

-So, let’s take an extensive look at how Google AdWords works and how you can set a campaign to generate maximum returns.
+So, let’s take an extensive look at how Google Ads works and how you can set a campaign to generate maximum returns.

-Before we dive into the costs of running an AdWords campaign, let’s try first to understand how this platform works.
+Before we dive into the costs of running an Ads campaign, let’s try first to understand how this platform works.

 Here’s a quick look at the process of setting your ads and bidding for keywords.

 Every time a user enters a query into the search engine, Google will run an auction to determine which ads are the most relevant to the searcher’s needs.
 It does so by considering a variety of factors, such as the Quality Score and Ad Rank.

 If multiple advertisers have placed a bid on the same search term, then Google will look at their Ad Rank to determine the position of each ad in search engine results and the average cost per click.

 Google will determine the Ad Rank by looking at your Quality Score and maximum bid.
 The exact formula looks something like this: Ad Rank = Quality Score x Maximum Bid.

 We won’t get into the nitty-gritty of the Quality Score and its influence on your Ads campaign, but we will tell you that factors such as the relevance to your keywords, the quality of your ads, the design of your landing page, and the click-through rate play an important role in this equation.